bedalus/4colour/README.md

 # 4colour - Visual Four Color Theorem Implementation

 This project provides an interactive visualization and implementation of the Four Color Theorem, demonstrating that any planar graph can be colored using at most four colors such that no adjacent vertices share the same color.
+[Four Color Theorem (Wikipedia)](https://en.wikipedia.org/wiki/Four_color_theorem) - Background on the mathematical theorem this project demonstrates

 # Contribution Guidelines